Cathie Wood Raises Bitcoin Price Target

 View original image

-Wood reiterated Bitcoin's role as "digital gold" as a structural driver of growing demand.
-With intergenerational wealth transfer underway, she analyzed that younger investors are more likely to prefer Bitcoin over gold.
+Wood reiterated Bitcoin’s role as "digital gold" as a structural driver for increasing demand.
+She analyzed that as wealth is transferred between generations, younger investors are more likely to prefer Bitcoin over gold.

-Additionally, in emerging markets where monetary instability is high, demand for Bitcoin as a store of value could increase.
-She also suggested that, as global asset volumes grow, there is a possibility of capital migrating from stablecoins to Bitcoin.
+Additionally, in emerging markets with high currency instability, demand for Bitcoin as a store of value could expand.
+She also suggested that as global assets grow, there is a possibility that funds may flow from stablecoins to Bitcoin.

-From a supply-demand perspective, there are signals supporting a price rally.
-Recently, the amount of Bitcoin held on exchanges has dropped to around 2.71 million—its lowest level in several years.
+Signals supporting price growth are also emerging from the supply side.
+Recently, the amount of Bitcoin held on exchanges has dropped to about 2.71 million, marking the lowest level in several years.

-Experts say that while short-term price volatility may continue, the structural trends of expanding demand and shrinking supply could sustain a medium- to long-term upward trajectory.
-Whether Bitcoin will establish itself as a viable alternative to traditional assets is emerging as a key variable for the future market.
+Experts believe that while short-term price volatility may persist, the structural trends of expanding demand and shrinking supply could sustain a medium- to long-term upward trajectory.
+Whether Bitcoin establishes itself as an alternative to traditional assets is emerging as a key variable for the future market.

 This content was produced with the assistance of AI translation services.